-As a part of our shared responsibility to keep each other, our families and extended families safe during the upcoming school year, COVID-19 vaccines are required for all students, faculty and staff in all Memorial campuses in all indoor spaces.
+As a part of our shared responsibility to keep each other, our families and extended families safe, COVID-19 vaccines are required on all Memorial campuses in all indoor spaces.
 Vaccination is one of the most effective ways to protect our families, communities, and ourselves against COVID-19.
 Vaccines are proven to prevent severe illness, hospitalization, and death from COVID-19.
-Memorial recognizes that the Occupational Health and Safety Act requires employers to safeguard the health of employees and other in the workplace.
+Memorial recognizes that the Occupational Health and Safety Act requires employers to safeguard the health of employees and others in the workplace.
 The purpose of this procedure is to safeguard the health and well-being of all faculty, staff, students and the greater community by establishing requirements for COVID-19 vaccination.
 Additional measures to protect against COVID-19 are in place and are detailed in the related documents of this procedure.

 Members of the university community and general public are encouraged to act with compassion, empathy and understanding when interacting with other members of the university community, particularly as it relates to this procedure.

 Accommodation: A documented, Accommodation based on Human Rights grounds approved on case by case basis through Student Affairs, Faculty Relations, or Human Resources.
 Accommodations require supporting documentation and are based on grounds protected by the Human Rights Act, 2010.